Trade unions in Andorra: The FHASA Strikes

 The Revolution of 1933 is otherwise referred to and known as the "huelgas de FHASA" or the "FHASA strikes".
 The FHASA is a company that was created with the intention of building a hydroelectric plant in Andorra and help Andorran employment.
 Andorra wanted to bring in Industrialization.
 The revolution of 1933 can be seen as a followup to the revolution of 1881.
 Andorra had been operating under a decommodified society of economy that revolved around the pre-industrial economy throughout the 19th century.
-This pre-industrial economic model continued and overtime more Andorran citizens became vocal about their discontent with their country's Economy calling for reform in their government.
+This pre-industrial economic model continued and overtime more Andorran citizens became vocal about their discontent with their country's economy calling for reform in their government.
 Social unrest grew and led to the beginnings of the revolution of 1881.
-The revolution of 1881 signifying a new turning point in the Andorran political sphere, driving Andorran representatives in the General Council (Andorran Parliament) to look for alternative Economic models like industrialization, in order to bring about Economic resurgence.
-However, the government's interventions in the economy during this time period led to a furthermore damaged the Andorran economy.
-With the turn of the 20th century, it is viewed that little progress was made since the 1881 revolution because nearly the same representatives were in the same seats of the General Council.
+The revolution of 1881 signifying a new turning point in the Andorran political sphere, driving Andorran representatives in the General Council (Andorran Parliament) to look for alternative economic models like industrialisation, in order to bring about economic resurgence.
+However, the government's interventions in the economy during this time period led to a further damage to the Andorran economy.
+With the turn of the 20th century, it was viewed that little progress was made since the 1881 revolution because nearly the same representatives were in the same seats of the General Council.
 These particular members of the General Council turned to the creation of an electric company known as FHASA in order to take steps towards the industrialization and stabilization of the economy.